JoAy76/HumanBenchmarkReactionTimeBot/README.md

 After installing these module, open the python file via double clicking, using command line or using the python IDLE.

+NOTE: YOU MUST HAVE THE HUMAN BENCHMARK TAB OPENED FULL AND NOTHING CAN BE BLOCK THE PAGE INCLUDING THE COMMAND PROMPT!
+IF THE COMMAND PROMPT IS BLOCKING THE PAGE IT WILL NOT WORK!
+ALT-TAB TO THE BROWSER IF NEEDED TO HIDE THE COMMAND PROMPT!

 If you need to stop the program use the key interrupt (CTRL + C)

 If you need to contact me or want to suggest any changes please contact me @ joey.github@cowstore.org